Halkçılık: Atatürk's principle of halkçılık

-The principle of populism, first of all, is aimed at the realization and establishment of a progressive, western democracy, which means "the administration of the people, by the people for the people".
+The principle of halkçılık, first of all, is aimed at the realization and establishment of a progressive Western democracy, which means "the administration of the people, by the people for the people".
 It also prioritizes national sovereignty.
 The state aims at the welfare and happiness of the citizens.
 It envisages the division of labor and solidarity among citizens.
 It ensures that the nation enjoys equal access to government services.
 It is understood from Atatürk's halkçılık principle that: No privilege is given to any person, group or any class in society.
 Everyone is equal before the law.
 According to the principle of halkçılık, no one can gain superiority over others in terms of religion, race or money when judged before the law.

 Halkçılık is defined in the six pillars of the Republican People's Party founded by Mustafa Kemal as follows: "For us, people must be treated equally before the law.
 No distinction should be made between class, family and individuals.
 We believe that the people of Turkey are not as a whole made up of various classes, but as a whole; as one.
 We see Turkish society as having various professions according to the needs of social life."
 However, this should not be confused with collectivism.
 The "halkçılık" that Atatürk refers to here is not a socialist ideology used by left-wing countries and is also not incompatible with individualism.
 Atatürk's halkçılık, as mentioned in the 1935 CHP program and Atatürk's Medeni Bilgiler book, is solidarist based on the solidarity of the classes and also egalitarian.

 Necessary measures have been taken for equality between women and men, the end of sex segregation in schools, the measures taken to prepare a new Turkish alphabet that every citizen can learn and to treat every citizen equally before state organs support the principle of halkçılık.

 According to Ahmet Taner Kışlalı, Kemalist halkçılık wanted to strengthen the poorest and most uneducated segment of the society and to ensure social solidarity.

-Although halkçılıkis a principle that is quickly adopted, after World War II, it remained largely in the background during the rapid industrialization and capitalistization process.
+Although halkçılık is a principle that is quickly adopted, after World War II, it remained largely in the background during the rapid industrialization and capitalistization process.